 "There are other ways around it which I've done for the past few years."

 Australia have favoured wrist-spin in the past editions of the showpiece T20 tournament.

-In 2012 in Sri Lanka and two years ago in Bangladesh, evergreen chinaman Brad Hogg was the primary spinner before Perth Scorchers leggie James Muirhead replaced the veteran for the back end of the 2014 campaign.
+In 2012 in Sri Lanka and two years ago in Bangladesh, evergreen left-arm orthodox Brad Hogg was the primary spinner before Perth Scorchers leggie James Muirhead replaced the veteran for the back end of the 2014 campaign.